-The school will ensure a sufficient number of staff complete Managing Medicines in Schools training before they can administer medication to pupils.
-The school will also ensure that other staff who may occasionally need to administer a medicine are trained in the procedure adopted by the school by the person who has completed the Managing Medicines course.
-Staff given instruction by the lead for medicines MUST complete a regular competency test and achieve a score of 100% in order to administer medication.
+The school will ensure all staff complete Managing Medicines in Schools training before they can administer medication to pupils.
+The school will ensure that all staff who may occasionally need to administer a medicine are trained in the procedure adopted by the school by the person who has completed the Managing Medicines course.
+The school will ensure that the two Managing Medicines Leads will receive this WSCC training regularly when required.
+Staff given instruction by the lead for medicines MUST complete an annual competency test and achieve a score of 100% in order to administer medication.
+A record of this training will be kept.